 Then trace around the image with the iron transfer pen onto tracing paper.
 This will give you a mirror image so you need to go over your tracing paper on the back so that you can counter the mirror image.

 Next, carefully position the tracing paper image to where you want it on the linen, with the mirror image facing down.
 Then iron over the tracing paper image with a hot dry iron (no steam) for about 30 seconds.
 When the tracing paper is lifted the image should be transferred onto the linen.

 5. Next, stitch over the transferred lines and copy your child’s original designs, but with thread this time instead of crayon.
 I used whatever stitches I wanted, so sometimes it was just a running stitch or split stitch, a satin stitch to colour in larger areas, and French knots for texture.

 Don’t worry if you are not a master seamstress, I found the more child-like the stitching the more appealing the finished embroidered artwork.
 Play around with the stitches to create different textures.

-I found when stitching text it’s best to use just a simple running stitch and thin embroidery thread rather then crewel wool.
+I found that when stitching text it’s best to use just a simple running stitch and thin embroidery thread rather than crewel wool.
 But it also depends on the size of the fonts, with larger letters you can use the wool.